raspberrypilearning/sound-machine/en/step_1.md

 Create a sound machine that will play sound effects or music using buttons, switches, or a potentiometer.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Sounds**</span> can be helpful, calming, annoying, and energising.
 A newborn baby can find a white noise machine calming and the sound can help them sleep.
 DJs use portable sound machines to compose beats as they travel.
-Pranksters use sound effect machines to make people laugh.
+Pranksters use sound effects machines to make people laugh.
 Can you think of a sound machine that you have used in your day-to-day life?
 </p>

 You will: